 Wes Moss works hard to help people meet their retirement goals.
 This has been the focus of his career and his latest book also digs deep into the subject.
 For Moss, it isn’t just about the financial numbers though.
 He believes that the key to a good retirement is understanding what makes people happy.
 This isn’t very common for financial planners (Moss is a CFP).
 So if you’re looking for a way to create a solid retirement plan while also having the happiest retirement possible, you should look at Wes Moss’ work.
 His latest book, “You Can Retire Sooner Than You Think,” is particularly focused on happiness.

-Tips to Help You Have a Happy Retirement
+Tips for a Happy Retirement

 - Wes Moss found in his book “You Can Retire Sooner Than You Think,” that people generally got happier as they approached a certain net worth.
 Once they crossed that net worth, additional wealth didn’t increase their happiness.
 So instead of trying to get as wealthy as possible, he recommends creating a savings plan that will help you build wealth to the level where you can comfortably live the kind of retirement you want to live.

-- Wes Moss advises people save 20% of their income each year.
+- Wes Moss advises people to save 20% of their income each year.
 This will sound like a high number to many people but he believes it’s necessary for retiring at a young age.
 One tool that can help you save that money is a budget.
 A budget will help you prioritize your spending so that you can put your money toward the things you care about.
 If your goal is to save 20% of your income, you might want to consider a simple budget plan like the 50/30/20 budget plan.
 You should always customize your budget to your specific needs, but this plan would give you a good place to start.

 Photo credit: First and third images of Wes Moss courtesy of Capital Investment Advisors, second image is from WesMoss.com